Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Reasons to avoid:

-The Vvolt Sirius is the only belt-drive e-bike on this list, giving it a unique draw compared to standard drivetrain bikes.
+The Benno RemiDemi is the only e-bike on this list capable of carrying cargo, giving it a unique advantage compared to the other models we’ve listed.

-Choose the Vvolt Sirius if you want a light mid-drive eBike with the convenience and durability of a belt drive system.
+Choose Benno RemiDemi if you want a versatile mid-drive eBike with the convenience and durability of a cargo build.

 8. Electra Townie Go!
 5i Step-Through